TecnicaAliena/TommeView-TimeLens/README.en.md

 ![TommeView video annotation and timing interface](images/tommeview.png)

-*Screenshot uses synthetic test footage, not bundled with the installer.
-The Windows application's name remains TommeView.*
+*Screenshot uses synthetic test footage, not bundled with the installer.*

 TommeView is a Windows video player for manual timing analysis in engineering.
 Slow down footage, navigate to an event and mark it.
 Different numeric labels